-Down in the Valley, Golden Valley Shopping Center, Highway 55 at Winnetka.
+Down in the Valley, Golden Valley Shopping Center, 8020 Olson Memorial Highway at Winnetka.
 As the ad below says, “Since 1972.”
 Still a going concern today.
 There are also locations in Maple Grove and Crystal.

 W.J.
 Dyer & Bros.
 In October 1922, this store was listed at 28 West 5th Street or 485 Jay Street, in St. Paul.
 By October 1923 they had perhaps consolidated at 21-27 West 5th Street, St. Paul.
 The “Shuffle Along” at the top of the ad below pays homage to the touring company of the Broadway hit “Shuffle Along” that was in town at the time.

 Earth – just Earth?
 2947 First Ave.
 So., Minneapolis

 - 6th and Wabasha

 The Edina Record Center held its Grand Opening on June 5, 1958.
 This “newest and finest suburban record and hi-fi shop” was located at 5011 France Ave.
 Over 100 prizes were given out, with the grand prize a Webcor Hi-Fi Console.

 U of M students Ron Korsh and Dan Foley opened the Electric Fetus music store at 521 Cedar Avenue on June 10, 1968, to sell the psychedelic rock music they heard coming out of San Francisco.
 In 1969 Korsh sold his share to Keith Covart, who is crediting with making the business a long-lasting success.
 Covart obtained Foley’s half interest in 1978.